BrownDSI/EnvSetupLab-stencil/README.md

 %debug
 ```

-### This 1 or 2 sentence to explain how you identify the problem with debug.
+### Use 1 or 2 sentence to explain how you identify the problem with debug.

 ## Conclusion